skatejs/skatejs/README.md

     // The previous props will always contain all of the keys. for (let name in previousProps) {
-      if (!Object.is(previousProps[name], this[name]) {
+      // With Object.is NaN is equal to NaN if (!Object.is(previousProps[name], this[name]) {
         return true;
       }